To send your data to Sumo Logic, you have a few options. We have two types of installed agents and offer a collector fully hosted by us.

-The Sumo Logic Distribution for OpenTelemetry Collector is built with the opentelemetry-collector-builder and provides a single unified agent to send Logs, Metrics, Traces, and Metadata for Observability to Sumo Logic.
+The Sumo Logic Distribution for OpenTelemetry Collector is built with the opentelemetry-collector-builder and provides a single unified agent to send Logs, Metrics, Traces, and Metadata to Sumo Logic.

-It's supported on Linux, MacOS, and Kubernetes environments and can use any of the following Sources:
+It's supported on Linux, macOS, Windows, and Kubernetes environments and can use any of the following Sources:

 - Local File

 - And more than 60 ways to collector logs, metrics and traces.